isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

 December, 2017
 ##############

 For December we're getting back to BigQuery.
-And, wow, we have a good one this month.
+And, we've got a good one this month.
 Perhaps you've heard of `The Genotype-Tissue Expression (GTEx) project <https://www.gtexportal.org/home/>`_ ?
-It's a fantastic collection of data; different donors provided a wide range of healthy tissue samples.
+It's a fantastic collection of data; donors provided a wide range of healthy tissue samples that have been used to produce a range of data types, including expression and genomics data.

-Previously GTEx has made available this large collection of 10294 samples that includes expression and genomic data.
 You can see the `documentation <https://www.gtexportal.org/home/documentationPage>`_ for a complete description.